brandonyee-cs/srh-journals/Journal 4.md

 ## October 16, 2025 - Class time
 **Focus:** Networking Strategies & Loss Implementation

+We're building the complete training system that combines all the uncertainty components into one cohesive framework.
+Like assembling all the pieces of a complex machine and making sure they work together smoothly.

 ### Objectives
 - Group discussion on finding research professors